m-vineetha/vcall/README.md

 ## Usage
 Click on [vcall](https://m-vineetha.github.io/vaaapp/) to go to the website.

-If you want to create a new meeting then click on the New Meet and if you wnat to join the meet then enter the room code and then click join.
+If you want to create a new meeting then click on the New Meet and share the room code with onther peer.

+If you want to join the meet then enter the room code and then click join.